MatthewShelby/blockitop/SmartContract/Readme.md

 # Exploring the Blockitop Smart Contract: Empowering NFT Trading and Ownership in Astra Genesis Metaverse

-Certainly!
-Here's a general explanation of the Blockitop smart contract:

 The Blockitop smart contract is a decentralized platform built on the Ethereum blockchain that enables the management and trading of non-fungible tokens (NFTs).
 These NFTs are part of the Warriors collection, consisting of 21 unique NFTs categorized into four different tiers.
 The platform serves as a hub for users to explore, purchase, and trade these NFTs, which represent characters within the metaverse-based game called "Astra Genesis".